makerdao/community/governance/polls/Proposal - Change the Stability Fee Structure - May 18 2020.md

    2: Yes (disallow negative Base Rate)
    3: No
 ---
-# Ranked Choice Poll: Change the Stability Fee Structure - May 18 2020
+# Change the Stability Fee Structure - May 18 2020

 The Maker Foundation Interim Governance Facilitator has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) which the community can use to signal their support for changing the structure of the weekly Stability Fee votes.